InceptionCyberSecurity/DOSDet/README.md

 # DOSDet
  Quick DOS detection for Linux Server.
+This is a snapshot so will be indicative and aid Incident Response.

 # License
 MIT License